Turtle Style Chocolate Dipped Oranges

 What’s your favorite type of orange?
 Whatever that favorite is can be used – no boundaries here.
 Mandarin, tangelo, tangerines, clementines or blood oranges are all available right now.

-I do also enjoy chocolate covered dried orange slices, but with this recipe, you get a lovely, juicy orange bite along with the chocolate (I prefer dark chocolate).
-Add a little nuttiness from the pecans and a gooey, sweet caramel finish and hint of salt and you’ve got a winning combo!
+I do also enjoy chocolate covered dried orange slices.
+But, with this recipe, you get a lovely, juicy orange bite along with the chocolate (I prefer dark chocolate).
+A little nuttiness from the pecans and a gooey, sweet caramel finish, a hint of salt and you’ve got a winning combo!

 What is ‘Turtle Style’?